2 Corinthians 10 – How to Judge an Apostle

 i.
 The Corinthians criticized Paul as if he were a dog that barked loudly, but only at a distance.
 They accused him of backing down in any face-to-face confrontation.

 d.
-How can the same person be in presence lowly and bold toward you at other times?
+Who in presence am lowly among you, but being absent am bold toward you: How can the same person be in presence lowly and bold toward you at other times?
 Isn’t this contradictory?
 It isn’t a contradiction at all.
 Those who can’t see that boldness and lowliness can be found in the same person don’t know the life of Jesus very well.

 2. (2) Paul hopes that the Corinthians will change their attitude towards him and his credentials as an apostle so that he may come to them in gentleness, not severity.